Papal Audiences and Events

 Throughout the liturgical year, the Holy Father celebrates Masses for Solemnities and other special occasions.
 These include Christmas Eve (December 24), Solemnity of Mary, Mother of God (January 1), the Epiphany (January 6), Palm Sunday, Holy Week liturgies, Easter Sunday, as well as canonizations/beatifications and other extraordinary occasions.

 Tickets are required to attend these events and can be requested through the Visitors’ Office by emailing us.
-Please note that tickets for these events are often very limited.
+Please note that tickets for these events are often very limited and not guaranteed.

 Ticket pickup information will be included in the personal response you receive from us.